 Our children appreciate the importance of respecting members of the local community.
 We work closely with our local church and charities when fundraising and we carry out several community events such as our choir's annual performance with The Staffordshire Brass band.
-We link to local businesses, such as our local Co-op, as their manager is a school governor.
+We link to local businesses, such as our local Co-op.
 We also have great links to our local secondary schools through the many transition events held throughout the year.
 We believe children who love where they are from, contribute positively to their environment and act as role models to others.
 We wear our Walsall Wood badge with pride and know that despite our unique differences we hold true to shared values such as honesty, respect and tolerance.

 So that children gain a greater understanding of democracy, our School Mayor is voted into position each year following an election in which every child has a vote.
 This year, the School council have interviewed our local member of parliament, Wendy Morton, and have also been to visit Walsall's Mayor.
 Every child understands that there is a fair system in school that allows their voice to be heard.